Direction Markers

 Inverse mode verbs are noteworthy for several reasons:

-(1) Using inverse mode is the only way one can inflect a verb to say things like ‘he saw me’ or ‘he saw you’.
+(1) Using inverse mode is the primary way one can inflect a verb to say things like ‘he saw me’ or ‘he saw you’.

 Remarks on the Algonquian Independent Indicative Author(s): Ives Goddard Source: International Journal of American Linguistics, Vol. 40, No. 4, (Oct., 1974), pp. 317-327 Published by: The University of Chicago Press

-(3) 3rd person inverse forms have two third person participants, the obviative participant is interpreted to be the subject, and the non-obviative participant is interpreted as the object.
+(3) A 3rd person prefix on an inverse form indicates that there will be two 3rd person participants.
+The obviative participant is interpreted to be the subject, and the non-obviative participant is interpreted as the object.
 This comes in handy when the subject must be an obviative noun or person, for example a dependent noun.

 His father saw him.